tj963/PropellerGameboy/README.md

 3. The DAA instructions - More correctly the half-carry and subtract flags it requires.
 Not nearly enough cycles.
 You can see the that the score counts in hex.

 4. There are some display and input bugs I haven't tracked down.

+More details, a video, and a some screenshots are can be found on the Propeller forums: https://forums.parallax.com/discussion/162647/gameboy-emulator